Thursday, December 20, 2007

 Sunday, November 18, 2007

 This was going to be the dish of the week.
 I chose it because I have never (knowingly) eaten celeriac, and because it is recommended as good with ham, which is what I had decided to have for Sunday dinner.
 Unfortunately, availability intervened.
-For months I have been noticing celeriac roots when I have gone shopping, and thought “this I’ll have to try”, but then when I was going to buy one, it wasn’t available.
-I tried three supermarkets and found nothing, so I thought I would have to fall back on my second choice, a potato salad.
+For months I have been noticing celeriac when I have gone shopping, and thought “this I’ll have to try”, but then when I was going to buy one, it wasn’t available.
+I tried three supermarkets and found nothing, so I thought I would have to fall back on my second choice, potato salad.

 4-6 servings.